 The Rights of Estate Beneficiaries

 After the death of a loved one, you hope that everyone will honor the wishes of the deceased and ensure that the estate is distributed in accordance with his or her wishes.
 Unfortunately, people get greedy, and judgment often fails.
-When your relatives or others will not abide by the terms of a Will, litigation may become necessary to protect your rights.
-You want an experienced and successful estate litigation attorney to protect your rights.
+When your relatives or others will not abide by the terms of a will, litigation may become necessary to protect your rights.
+You want an experienced and successful estate litigation attorney to represent you in court.

 At the Law Office of Bonnie Lawston, we have more than two decades of experience in the courtroom, handling estate litigation for clients throughout Suffolk County and Nassau County on Long Island.
 We have successfully represented clients in a broad range of estate matters, including disputes involving beneficiary rights.
 Whenever possible, we seek to negotiate mutually beneficial solutions.
 We will, however, aggressively protect your interests in court, if necessary.